Gunivers/Bookshelf/docs/math.md

 # 🧮 Math

-`glib.math:`: The "Math" functions, as their name suggests, are for doing math.
+`bs.math:`: The "Math" functions, as their name suggests, are for doing math.
 Before you run away remembering your indigestible and incomprehensible lessons that you had to endure at school, you should know that here, you won't need to do any math (in fact, it's the purpose